Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Negative experiences can wreck your confidence and imagination.

-The good news is that confidence can be built, through courage, getting out of your comfort zone, and doing that which is not easy.
+The good news is that confidence can be built, through courage, getting out of your comfort zone, and doing difficult things.

 This is why you should have goals located outside of your comfort zone.